Graduate Music Admissions

 - We are currently not accepting students into the Master of Music program in Composition as we redesign the degree.

-For any audition, live or by video, students should fill out the Crane online audition form.
+For any audition, live or by video, students must fill out the Crane online audition form.

 If you are applying for a graduate assistantship and/or scholarship, the application deadline is March 2nd for Fall admissions.
 For all other students, the deadlines for admission are: